Peyman2012/csv-to-mysql-database/README.md

 and the database interprets the unquoted "string" as a column name and can't find the column.

 The solution is to replace or remove such values before writing to the database, for example by using fillna to replace them with some other, suitable value:

+Pandas DataFrame iterrows() Method

+The iterrows() method generates an iterator object of the DataFrame, allowing us to iterate each row in the DataFrame.

+Each iteration produces an index object and a row object (a Pandas Series object).
+      dataframe.iterrows()